epimorphics/elda/current/reference.md

 This also applies to the value of the reserved query parameter `_properties`.

+Wildcards can be inverted by using the prefix `~` to denote that the values of any inverted property should be included in the graph of results.
+See the [Inverse Properties](#inverse-properties) section for an explanation of inverse properties.

 **Warning**.
 Because `*` can match any property, it can significantly increase the size of the resulting model and the time taken for the SPARQL endpoint to generate it.
 Use with caution.